JanithaR/yas.life-casestudy/README.md

 ![convert](https://i.imgur.com/mUXoXmX.png)

 # What is YasLifeCaseStudy_0_63_2?
-It is and upgrade to the now outdated/overkill solution in YasLifeCaseStudy.
+It is an upgrade to the now outdated/overkill solution in YasLifeCaseStudy.
 It was written completely using TDD so that can be used as a usecase for studying TDD.